matteogarzon/chess-racket/documentation/Vasirani_Loris-Garzon_Matteo-Longhi_Leonardo_PF1_Developer.md

 - game-management
     - It manages a single game between the two players, by: validating the moves, updating the game state, handling invalid moves, and managing the game termination
 - close-connection: closes input ports, output ports, and the TCP listener
+- game-session
+    - Handles a game session composed by multiple games between the same players.
 - multiple-games
     - Handles multiple game sessions, by waiting for the player connection, asking the user to play again, and therefore managing game restarts
 - start-server